mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 MXC has been highly successful with regards to the design and production of high-end LPWAN hardware.
 Using the tokens and sharing economy will allow for a massive influx of Non-Fungible Token(NFT) amongst individuals and companies, giving better accesses into artworks, agricultural products, luxury items and unique creations.
+NFT is also a foundation of Metaverse and a lot of Web3 applications.

 With MXC, LPWAN NFT adds a completely new way for individuals and companies to both trade and manage their unique assets.
 Current methods